tlamadon/scriptflow/README.md

  - [x] add check on qsub return values
  - [x] select flow by name from terminal
  - [ ] allow for glob output/input
+ - [ ] ? scripts can create tasks, not sure how to await them.

 ## Simple flow example: